bio-tools/biohackathon2024-paper/paper/paper.md

 ## bio.tools

 bio.tools [@PMID31405382] is a comprehensive registry of bioinformatics tools and data services, designed to assist researchers in discovering, understanding, and utilizing software resources in the life sciences.
 Developed under the ELIXIR infrastructure, it serves as a centralized platform for accessing essential scientific and technical metadata about various bioinformatics tools, databases, and services.
 This metadata includes software licenses, operating system compatibility, repository URLs, but also semantic notation of the operation(s) performed by (or with) the software, and the data types and file format consumed and produced in the EDAM ontology [@PMID23479348].

+TODO: EDAM and other metadata as distinguishing features to finding and describing software.

 ## bio.tools and the literature